 - Older Than They Look: Are said to be thousands of years old, but physically resemble children.

 - Playing with Fire: Able to throw blue fireballs from their bare hands.
 Season 6 reveals that the fireballs are in fact magic firebomb grenades.

 - Shrouded in Myth: In-universe.

 The Three-Eyed Raven

 "I have been many things.
 Now I am what you see."A greenseer whose human body is bonded to the roots of a Weirwood tree.
 He has sought out Bran Stark to help develop his own warging abilities, appearing in his visions as an eerie raven with three eyes.
-He appears in his physical form at the end of Season Four, being enmeshed in the roots of a large weirwood tree, located beneath a cave on a hill.
+He appears in his physical form at the end of Season 4, being enmeshed in the roots of a large weirwood tree, located beneath a cave on a hill.

 - Adaptational Attractiveness: In the books, the Three-Eyed Raven, a.k.a.
 Brynden "Bloodraven" Rivers, one of King Aegon IV's bastards, was an albino with one red eye and one wide open eye socket, pierced through with Weirwood tree roots that kept him alive; in the TV show he's an old, bearded man who seems to be merely tangled in the tree roots instead of actually pierced by them.
-On the other hand, most artwork portrayed Bloodraven as a Bishōnen, with all the Targaryen's good look.
+On the other hand, most artwork portrayed Bloodraven as a Bishōnen, with all the Targaryen's good looks.